timoklimmer/mro-on-docker/README.md

 As always, artifacts are provided "as is".
 Feel free to reuse but don't blame me if things go wrong.

 Enjoy!

-**Update**: Now includes another Shiny sample that shows how to use the Cognitive Services Computer Vision API from Shiny.
-To activate, modify the Dockerfile to point to folder `shiny-computer-vision-api-sample` instead of folder `shiny-app` before building the image.